Font size:

 (German: Bauabschnitt IIb – construction segment 2, sector b)

-One of the nine camps built by the Germans in Birkenau, assigned for Jews from the ghetto in Theresienstadt, probably set up for propaganda purposes.
+So-called family camp assigned for Jews from the ghetto in Theresienstadt, probably set up for propaganda purposes.
 Prisoners of this camp mailed censored correspondence with mandatory content imposed by the Nazis in an effort to deceive relatives left behind in the ghetto about the nature of deportation.

 BIIc